craws/OpenAtlas/CONTRIBUTING.md

 ## Code contribution

-We also welcome code contributions e.g. via a Git pull request.
+We also welcome code contributions e.g. via a GitHub pull requests.

 Please be sure to read our
 [Development Standards](https://redmine.openatlas.eu/projects/uni/wiki/Standards)
-to avoid unnessacery complications.
+to avoid complications.